Everything Lean For Leaders And Their Teams

 Before the front line reads that and thinks, “Great, just another thing I have to do,” enforcement works both ways—leaders have to adhere to standardization as well.
 That means that if the process documentation says an employee needs twelve minutes to do a task, the boss can’t expect it done in eight.
 Leaders have to follow standardized processes too.

 Standard Work is a very specific type of standardization.
-Let’s take a closer look at the components of Lean Standard Work.
+Let’s take a closer look at the components of Standard Work.

-• Standard Work is balanced to the takt time.
-Takt time is the pace of production that is needed to meet customer demand.
+• Standard Work is balanced to the takt Takt time is the pace of production that is needed to meet customer demand.
 If Standard Work has you producing faster than takt time, you have extra capacity, and are overproducing.
 If Standard Work has you producing slower than takt time, your customers are waiting for products, if they can get them at all.

 In sophisticated systems, you may see several different versions of Standard Work, each balanced to a different takt time.
 When demand rises or falls, the adjusted takt time determines which version of Standard Work the team uses.